 Tony Romo had a stellar collegiate career at Eastern Illinois.
-Three times he was named the Ohio Valley Conference Player of the Year (2000-2002) and won two conference titles which led to him having his jersey retired by the university.
+Three times he was named the Ohio Valley Conference Player of the Year (2000-2002), and he won two conference titles which led to him having his jersey retired by the university.

-Ranking high on all-time quarterback list/4th quarter clutchness/NFL records/broadcasting career
+high ranking on the all-time quarterback list, 4th quarter clutchness, NFL records, broadcasting career

 Romo also didn't mind pushing the football down the field as his 7.89 yards per attempt ranks eighth all-time.